Skip to content

 7 - Empty license file

-The repo_name, src_dir_name and repo_url will be automatically standardized and provided for you.
+The repo_name, package_name, repo_url and sanitized_python_version will be automatically standardized and provided for you.
 You can change them to your liking though.

 Working with the project